cmld18/INFOTC1000Project/Professional Experience.md

   * Uphled accuracy in listings and appraisals

-* Owner/Baker of Columbia Confectionery 2017 to 2020
+* *Owner/Baker* Columbia Confectionery 2017 to 2020
   * Created customized orders
   * Developed new products
   * Resolved customer concerns with positive approach and constructive strategies